Picture this: you’ve just opened a new coworking space in a young, professional neighborhood.

 Clear expectations and well-defined processes will help you and your members manage any potential problems that could arise.

-Make your coworking space more accessible
+Make your coworking space more accessible with 24 hour access

 However, the planning is sure to be worth it in the end.
 It’s a great tool to retain members and bring new ones into your truly flexible space.